AmanKrSoni/spring-boot-hibernate-search/README.md

 * Install Dependencies : ``mvn clean install``
 * Now run application : ``java -jar target/spring-boot-fts.jar``

-*Note* : We have used Postgres for demo here but you can use on your need you cnn use H2, Mysql etc
+*Note* : We have used Postgres for demo here but you can use on your need you can use H2, Mysql etc